IdkwhatImD0ing/Assistance/README.md

 - APIs were reverse engineering and not offical, so documentation was very poor or nonexistent.

 ## What We Learned
-Through the development of Assistance, we learned a new front and server framework, along with how to use patchy or incomplete APIs.
+Through the development of Assistance, we learned a new frontend and server framework, along with how to use patchy or incomplete APIs.

 ## What's Next
-- ability to save and restore sessions for a later date
-- cleaner UI
+- Deploying the application, both frontend and backend
+- Applying rate limiting to the backend
+- Firebase authentication for user accounts and multi device access
+- Paid subscription for more features